Amyz1ng/EliteFitness/README.md

 ## THE HEADER

-The header shows the name of the business and .....
+The header shows the name of the business and gives a list of tabs such as producs, clothing, gym and special offers, my account and the shopping bag. the tabs drop down into other tabs for the shopping cart.

 ![image](https://github.com/Amyz1ng/EliteFitness/assets/124196828/ca1fba2f-e02d-4e80-91fa-2aadd82fe4d4)